This high value is achieved by pursuing at least one of three integration approaches:

-But before we get ahead of ourselves the critical question to ask (which should be informed by the preceding template design and administration exercises) is what degree of integration is necessary, both immediately and over the long term.
+But, before we get ahead of ourselves, the critical question to ask (which should be informed by the preceding template design and administration exercises) is:

-For example if in the beginning you will be using a singular, institutional template, you may be able to rely upon auto creation for users and courses and therefore not need to process any feeds whatsoever.
-Alternatively if you consider the only gateway to Concourse to be the LMS, it can serve as your central authentication and you won’t need to utilize any other methods.
+For example, if at the beginning of your implementation you plan on using a singular, institutional template, you may be able to rely upon auto-creation for users and courses and therefore not need to process any feeds whatsoever.
+Alternatively, if you consider the only gateway to Concourse to be the LMS, it can serve as your central authentication and you won’t need to utilize any other methods.

 The answers to the question above can vary drastically depending on things like your implementation timeline, available resources, and technical comfortability.
-Therefore, this article will cover a fairly extensive integrated situation even though only parts of this may pertain to your implementation.
+Therefore, this article will cover a fairly extensive integrated situation, even though only parts of this may pertain to your implementation.

 The first step to integration is to understand the two dimensions that drive complexity: access and capability.

 Leveraging the LMS for authentication and integration is preferred by almost all clients, so let's spend time discussing the option of using the LMS and LTI links, and why you might want to use this option at your institution.
-While the LMS is technically just another authentication vehicle given its importance to an exceptional instructor and student experience we call it out separately here.
+While the LMS is technically just another integration/authentication vehicle for Concourse, given its importance to an exceptional instructor and student experience, we call it out separately here.

 LMS integration is generally achieved using a specialized standard called Learning Tools Interoperability (LTI).
-This protocol, specifically designed for ease of integration with learning systems, includes all the information one should need to bring in third party tools like Concourse into the learning environment.
+This protocol, specifically designed for ease of integration with learning systems, includes all the information one should need to bring in third-party tools like Concourse into the learning environment.
 Newer versions of the standard even include support for functions such as grade feedback, though those are not discussed here as they are not pertinent to a syllabus tool.
 For more information in LTI standards, consider starting with our articles Concourse LTI Integration Specifics and LTI 1.3 Has Arrived.

-But before we get too far into LTI it's important to start with the two key pieces to making LMS integration work: the user and the course (or context in LTI-speak).
+It's important to start with the two key pieces that allow LMS integration work: the user and the course (or context in LTI-speak).
 A successful LTI launch in Concourse relies upon the platform being able to understand who the person is and which syllabus to present when the LTI link is clicked within a course.
 Additionally, an optional third element is a user's role.
 A user's role (e.g. student, instructor, etc.) is often provided and considered by Concourse if available but not required if you are also utilizing registration feeds in Concourse.
 Leveraging roles in Concourse helps with centralization and consistency of content because you can set granular viewing and editing permissions for a user based on their role.
 For more information on this concept, consider reading our article, Group Permissions in Concourse, which outlines all of the defined roles as groups within the platform.

 Another factor to consider that should come out of your template design exercises is just what type of access you want to provide to a syllabus presented in an LMS course.
 Is it a static syllabus generated from a template for all sections of the same course?
 Is it a sectional syllabus that instructors build from?
 Do they author or upload one entirely from scratch?
 This will largely determine what you need to do in terms of unique course identification.